English

 Why do we need refresh tokens?

 Therefore, we need a balance of token security and user convenience.
-That’s why OIDC introduces refresh tokens.
+That's why the refresh tokens are introduced.

 Why can refresh tokens have longer lifespan?